benjisg/restler/README.md

 This is mainly for my personal use.
 Use it if you want.
 I hope my changes could be put into Restler.

+Changes to Restler include an encoding support at this point.

+To install (if you feel adventurous): ###npm install rest-in-node

 Forked from: Restler 0.2.0
 --------